gniewomir/nestjs-oauth-authorization-server/docs/overview/ARCHITECTURE-TESTING.md

 - Avoid hardcoded test data
 - Make test data as realistic as possible
 - Use factories for complex object creation
+- Use high entropy data for uniqueness constraints

 ### 3. Mocking Strategy